-On the first of april I started my first full-time month as the solo founder of Webindie.
+On the first of april I started my first full-time month as the solo founder.
 I’ll try to build a bootstrapped software-as-a-service product that should get me to ramen profitability in a year.
-Having previous experience running an agency was a huge help so far.
+Having previous experience running Ivaldi, an agency, was a huge help so far.
 Lots of entrepreneurial jobs such as doing taxes, requesting a business bank account, apply for a business credit card, and registering at the chamber of commerce were at least vaguely familiar to me.
-The development and hosting side of Webindie shouldn’t be a problem either, as at my previous position I’ve been developing and hosting Ruby on Rails web applications for 10+ years.
+The development and hosting side of my company shouldn’t be a problem either, as at my previous position I’ve been developing and hosting Ruby on Rails web applications for 10+ years.

 So didn’t I experience any challenges in my first month?
 Well of course I did experience some challenges, there are lots of new jobs to do!
 This was the first time I had to actually do marketing, SEO, and advertising.